rohandangsharma/dashNurseCall/README.md

 **How to Setup Amazon Dash buttons to work with IFTTT using .iso file**

-Project done Summer 2017 at MIT Little Devices Lab with Austin Edelman for José Gómez-Márquez.
+A project done Summer 2017 at the MIT Little Devices Lab by Rohan Sharma and Austin Edelman for José Gómez-Márquez.
+Created an inexpensive Nurse-Call System for 3rd world and places with limited resources.
+Presented to the University of Texas Medical Center Slide deck can be found here: https://docs.google.com/presentation/d/1AHs7ojxzqkSCklehYVD96YiWl206fqcLmCP8ksIoK_A/edit?usp=sharing

 What you will need: